Jean Carle: Biography

 As the director of operations at the PMO Carle was described as very efficient to the point that one Liberal complained that Carle gave the impression that he was working in a dictatorship rather than a democracy.
 In 1997, Carle was named Commander of the Victorian Order by Elizabeth II.
 During his time at the PMO, Carle was responsible for organizing the security for the November 1997 APEC summit in Vancouver that saw the RCMP crush demonstrators protesting against human rights abuses in China and Indonesia.
 On 7 August 2001, a report was issued by Judge Ted Hughes, which cleared Chrétien of wrongdoing at the APEC summit, but stated that Carle had improperly pressured the RCMP to attack the protesters.
 Judge Hughes accused Carle of "throwing his weight around" and attempting to interfere with security arrangements.
 Hughes concluded that the RCMP had used excessive force that was in violation of the Charter of Rights and Freedoms as the purpose of the RCMP actions were to silence the protesters, thereby violating the freedom of speech guaranteed by the Charter.

 After leaving the PMO in 1998, Carle took up a post as vice-president responsible for corporate affairs at the Business Development Bank of Canada (BDBC).
 Patrick Lavelle, the chairman of the Business Development Bank, tried to block his appointment on the grounds that he was unsuitable for the post, but after a meeting with Carle's patron Chrétien, felt he had "no choice", but to accept Carle.
 Carle played a role in the Sponsorship scandal.
 Carle admitted to the Gomery Commission in 2005 that he had created a $125,000 phoney paper trail to hide a sponsorship deal while at the BDBC.
-Carle transferred money from the Public Works Department through the BDBC to a Montreal TV producer so that the public would not learn the federal government had spent $125,000 dollars on the TV series Le Canada Millennaire.
+Carle transferred money from the Public Works Department through the BDBC to a Montreal TV producer so that the public would not learn the federal government had spent $125,000 on the TV series Le Canada Millennaire.
 When Justice John Gomery asked Carle that "If this were a drug deal, it would be called money-laundering", to which Carle replied "You're not wrong".
 Carle argued that his actions were justified because: "I felt it was a benefit for the bank to get an extra $125,000 in advertising without having to pay its own money, I did not do this in bad faith.
 We were kind of a transmission belt."
 In September 2001, Carle became chief of operations at the Just for Laughs comedy festival in Montreal, which received a doubling of federal sponsorship money by the Public Works ministry headed by Alfonso Gagliano, and then what the journalist Lawrence Martin called a highly unusual retroactive grant of $100,000.
 In April 2002, Carle left his post at the Just for Laughs festival for "personal reasons".